pimoroni/unicorn-hat/examples/README.md

 ```

 Most exemple work both on HAT and pHAT using autodetect.
-Exemple that have not been adapted for the pHAT reside in hat folder.
+Example that have not been adapted for the pHAT reside in hat folder.
+Symetrically example that were specifically designed for the pHAT reside in the phat folder.

 detect.py